JavaScript-Mastery-Pro/jsnation-javascriptpatterns/05_composite/README.md

 2. **Less Familiarity:** Developers more accustomed to object-oriented programming might find this approach less intuitive.
 3. **Performance Concerns:** Recursive functions like `getPermissions` might be less performant for deeply nested role hierarchies compared to iterative solutions.

-### Which Approach is Better?
+### Which is Better

 Each approach has its own strengths and weaknesses, and the choice depends on factors like team expertise, project requirements, and scalability.

-For a project where simplicity and flexibility are key, Approach 3 (Functional Programming) might be preferable due to its emphasis on immutability and modularity.
+For a project where simplicity and flexibility are key, **Approach 3 (Functional Programming)** might be preferable due to its emphasis on immutability and modularity.
 It provides a good balance between abstraction and maintainability.

-However, if the project requires strong encapsulation and a clear hierarchy, Approach 2 (Class-based) might be more suitable, especially if the team is familiar with object-oriented principles.
+However, if the project requires strong encapsulation and a clear hierarchy, **Approach 2 (Class-based)** might be more suitable, especially if the team is familiar with object-oriented principles.

-Approach 1 (Object Literal) could be suitable for small projects or prototypes where simplicity and quick implementation are prioritized, but it might become unwieldy as the project grows in complexity.
+**Approach 1 (Object Literal)** could be suitable for small projects or prototypes where simplicity and quick implementation are prioritized, but it might become unwieldy as the project grows in complexity.

-Overall, I'd suggest Approach 2 (Class-based) due to its emphasis on Encapsulation, Inheritance, and Readability, which can lead to more maintainable and scalable codebases in the long run.
+Overall, I'd suggest **Approach 2 (Class-based)** due to its emphasis on Encapsulation, Inheritance, and Readability, which can lead to more maintainable and scalable codebases in the long run.